nmshd/documentation/_docs_integrate/delete-identities.md

 However, depending on the Backbone environment, it is also conceivable to set up automatic Identity deletion after a long period of Identity inactivity.
 {: .notice--info}

+Whenever a new [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) has been created due to a [self-initiated Identity deletion]({% link _docs_integrate/delete-identities.md %}#self-initiated-identity-deletion) or an [Identity deletion triggered by the Backbone Admin UI]({% link _docs_integrate/delete-identities.md %}#identity-deletion-triggered-by-the-backbone-admin-ui) or the `status` of an existing IdentityDeletionProcess has changed, the [Connector event]({% link _docs_integrate/connector-events.md %}) `transport.identityDeletionProcessStatusChanged` is raised.
+In addition, an external `IdentityDeletionProcessStarted` event can be received when an Identity deletion is triggered by the Backbone Admin UI.

 ### Self-Initiated Identity Deletion

 Actively trigger the deletion process by use of the App or the Connector by calling the [Initiate IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-initiate-identitydeletionprocess.md %}) use case.
 There is no further approval of the Identity required with this option.
+The IdentityDeletionProcess created by successfully executing the use case already has `"Approved"` as `status`.
+No new IdentityDeletionProcess can be self-initiated if one already exists.
+An error with [code]({% link _docs_integrate/error-codes.md %}) `error.runtime.identityDeletionProcess.activeIdentityDeletionProcessAlreadyExists` is thrown otherwise.

 The [Cancel IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-cancel-identitydeletionprocess.md %}) use case can be called by the Identity within the grace period if it no longer wants to be deleted.
 The end of the associated grace period of the IdentityDeletionProcess is specified within its `gracePeriodEndsAt` property.
 If the IdentityDeletionProcess is not cancelled by then, the Identity will be irreversibly deleted from the Backbone.

+The [error code]({% link _docs_integrate/error-codes.md %}) `error.runtime.identityDeletionProcess.noApprovedIdentityDeletionProcess` occurs if it is tried to cancel an IdentityDeletionProcess that does not have `"Approved"` as `status`.

 ### Identity Deletion Triggered by the Backbone Admin UI